na396/SGCP/README.md

 |Mus musculus (Mm)            | org.Mm.eg.db   | Entrez Gene identifiers |
 |Arabidopsis thaliana (At)    | org.At.tair.db | TAIR identifiers        |

-Gene expression files can be found in [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/).
+Gene expression datasets for your analysis can be obtained from the [Gene Expression Omnibus](https://www.ncbi.nlm.nih.gov/geo/), a public repository of high-throughput gene expression data.

 ### SGCP Input Cleaning
-In `SGCP`, it is assumed that genes
+In `SGCP`, the following assumptions are made about the input genes:

-* have expression values across all samples (i.e. no missing value).
+* Genes must have expression values available across all samples, with no missing values.
-* have non-zero variance across all the samples.
+* Genes must exhibit non-zero variance in expression across all samples.
-* have exactly one unique identifier, say geneID.
+* ach gene must have exactly one unique identifier, specified by __geneID__.
-* have GO annotation.
+* Genes must be annotated with Gene Ontology (GO) terms.

 ## SGCP Input Example
-Here, we give a brief example to `SGCP` input.
-To this end, we picked GSE181225 gene expression (for more information visit its [Gene Expression Omnibus page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE181225)).
-Throughout this section, we need multiple packages of Bioconductor.
+Here, we give a brief example of the `SGCP` input.
+For this documentation, we use the gene expression `GSE181225`.
+For more information visit its [Gene Expression Omnibus page](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE181225)).

+Throughout this section, several Bioconductor packages will be required.
+Make sure to install and load them as needed to follow the example.

 ```{r}
 if (!require("BiocManager", quietly = TRUE))